Skip to main content

 See the Node Setup instructions if you have not generated and funded your validator keys.

-Step 5: Update the Trusted Hash
+Step 5: Updating the Trusted Hash

 The node's config.toml needs to be updated with a recent trusted hash.